BonoBono747/Comp6841-Project/Introduction-to-ctfs.md

-# Re-evaluating my approach
+# Introduction to Capture The Flag Challenges

-## What are CTF challenges?
+## What are Catpure The Flag challenges?

 Capture The Flag or CTF challenges are gamified security challenges that involve participants exploiting security vulnerabilities to retrieve a “flag”, which is usually a string of text.
 These challenges provide an opportunity to grow your computing knowledge with hands-on experience and help keep hard skills up to date [^1] [^2] [^3].